Generalized Maximum Likelihood Estimators and their applications to stratified sampling and post-stratification with many unobserved strata: Introduction

 In this paper we study the problem of estimating population's average when the sampling distribution is not entirely known to the statistician, and Horwitz-Thompson estimators can not be applied.

 An example of such a situation is non-response, see, e.g., Little and Rubin (2002), where response probabilities of individuals are not known and hence neither their sampling probabilities.
 Here, the sampling probability of an individual refers to the probability of obtaining the corresponding value of interest and, in particular, getting a response from that individual.
-An approach to treat non-response, in a different setup, is Greenshtein and Itskov (2018), they also apply GMLE ideas to treat the unknown response probabilities, as we do in the sequel.
+An approach to treat non-response in a different setup, is Greenshtein and Itskov (2018).
+In that paper they apply GMLE ideas to estimate the unknown response probabilities.

-Another situation where sampling probabilities are not entirely known is in Observational Studies, see, e.g., Rosenbaum and Rubin (1983) and Robins and Ritov (1997).
+Another situation where sampling probabilities are not entirely known is Observational Studies, see, e.g., Rosenbaum and Rubin (1983) and Robins and Ritov (1997).
 Consider for example a situation where it is desired to estimate the `average treatment effect', where treatment is vaccination, and vaccination is not mandatory.
 Then, the probability of an individual to get a vaccination is not based on the experimenter assignment and it is not known.

 Our approach, as most other approaches, relies on the `{\it hope}' that within delicate enough strata (or, conditional on a fine stratification), the effect of the sampling distribution becomes negligible, as in `Missing At Random"' (MAR) assumption, or `Strongly Ignorable Assignment' assumption.
 Of course, such assumptions are typically only `approximately right', yet, they become more appealing as the strata become finer.